Valentin Vacherot: 2025: Historic Masters title and top 30

-Vacherot then received a wildcard into the Basel Open, however lost in a three set thriller to World No. 4 Taylor Fritz, in the first round.
-Vacherot then also received a wildcard into the Paris Masters, where he defeated Jiří Lehečka, again his cousin Arthur Rinderknech and Cameron Norrie, reaching a consecutive Masters quarterfinal.
-Despite losing to ninth seed Félix Auger-Aliassime in straight sets in the quarterfinals, Vacherot reached a new career-high ranking in the top 30 on 3 November 2025.
+Vacherot received a wildcard into the Basel Open, but lost to Taylor Fritz in the first round.
+Vacherot received a wildcard into the Paris Masters and then reached the quarterfinals.
+Vacherot reached a new career-high ranking in the top 30 on 3 November 2025.

+2026: Major third round and top 20

+Vacherot made his debut at the 2026 Australian Open where he was seeded for the first time and recorded his first major wins to reach the third round, also for a first time.